 The 10 Best Pump Sprayers

-This wiki has been updated 39 times since it was first published in August of 2015.
+This wiki has been updated 40 times since it was first published in August of 2015.
 Whether you work in a nursery, own a landscaping business, or just like to exercise your green thumb on your own plot, these pump sprayers make it easy to distribute weed killers, insecticides and liquid fertilizers.
 They come in a variety of designs with different capacities, so anyone, from those with small urban gardens to professionals, should be able to find a suitable option.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 Editor's Notes